pokharelsugam/u_lms-django/README.md

 # Django User Based Library Management System

-A comprehensive user based Library Management System built with Django.
+A comprehensive user based Library Management System built with Django and SQLite3 or PostgreSQL.
 This project includes functionalities for managing books, authors, categories, publishers, and languages.
 It also features search functionalities to easily find books based on various criteria.

 ## Features